Here’s how you pick and choose who sees that your notifications are disabled while you’re busy.

 How to share Focus status in iOS and iPadOS 15

-To share your focus status with individual contacts using the below method, you first need to be running the iOS or iPadOS 15 beta 3 or later.
-But we’ll also show you another method that works in all iOS or iPadOS 15 versions.
+To share your focus status with individual contacts using the below method, you first need to be running iOS and iPadOS 15 or later.
+Once you’re up to date, follow these steps:

 - Open the Messages app.